sane-fujitsu.5

 The sane-fujitsu library implements a SANE (Scanner Access Now Easy)

-backend which provides access to most Fujitsu flatbed and ADF scanners.
+backend which provides access to most Fujitsu flatbed and ADF scanners,

-This document describes backend version 139, which initially shipped
+This document describes backend version 140.

 SUPPORTED HARDWARE